CORDEX-be2/ValEnsPy/docs/getting_started/quick-overview.rst

 Valenspy consists of three main components:

-- **Input**: Gathering raw data, loading it and transforming it to ValEnsPy complaint xarray DataSet or DataTree with uniform naming conventions.
+- **Input**: Gathering raw data, loading it and transforming it to ValEnsPy complaint xarray DataSet or DataTree with a uniform naming convention.
 - **Processing**: User dependent processing steps, e.g. regridding, masking, etc.
 - **Diagnostics**: The computation and visualization of the diagnostics.